Romanovytch/canar/README.md

 ## Environement variables

-You can either add the environment variables manually or add them in a `.env` file at the root of the project.
+You can setup environment variables in a `.env` file at the root of the project.
+The `.env.example` file gives you an example of what it could look like :

 ```
 # LLM (Mistral 24B) — OpenAI-compatible